Harp Academy

 All our subscribers are sent the login code for our online music resources, which are great for practising the harmonica at home and building wider music knowledge.

-Termly and half-termly subscriptions should be made by bank transfer, or through our Store using a credit/debit card (no need to log in).
-We regret that we are unable to accept childcare vouchers.
-Further information, including our account details, is in our taster invitation email and on our How To Pay page. (more…)
+Termly and half-termly subscriptions are by bank transfer, or through our Store using a credit/debit card (no need to log in).
+Unfortunately we are unable to accept childcare vouchers or cash.
+Further information is provided in our taster invitation or renewal email.
+There are also further detail on our How To Pay page.
+Read more

 Harmonica for 4-11 Year Olds